Peter Demong

-Peter Demong is a municipal politician who currently serves as Councillor of Ward 14 in Calgary, Alberta.
+Peter Demong is a municipal politician who served as Councillor of Ward 14 in Calgary, Alberta.
 He was first elected in 2010.

 Career before politics

 Prior to being elected in 2010, Demong was a logistics manager at Nose Creek Forest Products.
 With his wife Naomi, Demong owned and operated Deer Valley Florist from 1996 to 2015.

 Electoral record

 2010 municipal election

-Demong was first elected to serve Ward 14 in the 2010 election, taking 29% of the votes while defeating incumbent Linda Fox-Mellway.
+Demong was first elected to serve Ward 14 in the 2010 election, taking 29% of the votes while defeating incumbent Linda Fox-Mellway. witnesses removing a conservative challenger’s lawn sign.

 2013 municipal election

 Demong was reelected in the 2013 election by capturing 67% of the votes.